New to working with Photographers?

 If I get the impression communication only goes one way prior to a scheduled shoot.
 You are out.
 Next.
 I really do have more important things to do than working with flakes and scheduling everything around a shoot that is not going to happen.
 I also hardly work on conceptual projects with models I never worked with exactly for that reason.
 I have seen it all and I don't care how good or hot you believe you are.
 There are people that are better.

 Can I bring an escort or my bodyguard?

 No objections and I totally understand the need and the safety reason for new models to have somebody with them when they visit photographers they never worked with.
 But you would need permission to bring somebody to the shoot.
-There may be liability and property theft and insurance reasons why escorts may not be allowed or limited to specific people (parents, driver).
+There may be liability and insurance reasons why escorts may not be allowed or limited to specific people (parents, driver).
 Escorts should not interfere with the shoot.
 We are trying to get cool shots and - unless you are an experienced model - you will get distracted with people hanging around.
 If you believe you need to bring your bodyguard when leaving the house, please find somebody else to shoot with.

 If you are under the age of 18 you ARE REQUIRED to bring a parent/legal guardian who stays for the duration of the shoot.
 No exception.

 PANDEMIC update: Facemasks are mandatory by anybody in the studio at all times.
 Exception is the model during the shoot.
 No discussions.

 Let me assure you, nobody will harm you in my studio or in the neighborhood around it.
 For all shoots, I respect model's safety.
 I will not expect anything from you that you don't want to do, including wardrobe and poses you feel uncomfortable with for any reason - apart from walking barefoot in snow.
 If we are shooting on location, usually these locations are safe.
 If we shoot in a less safe neighborhood, we will discuss this ahead of time.